Iris (anatomy): Development

+Function

+The iris controls the size of the pupil by means of contracting the iris sphincter muscle and/or the iris dilator muscle.
+The size of the pupils is dependent on many factors (including light, emotional state, cognitive load, arousal, stimulation), and can range from less than 2 mm in diameter, to as large as 9 mm in diameter.
+However, there is considerable variation in maximal pupil diameter by individual humans, and decreases with age.
+The irises also contract the pupils when accommodation is initiated, to increase the depth of field.

+Very few humans possess the ability to exert direct voluntary control over their iris muscles, which grants them the ability to dilate and constrict their pupils on command.
+However, there is no clear purpose or advantage to this.

 Eye color

 The iris is usually strongly pigmented, with the color typically ranging between brown, hazel, green, gray, and blue.
 Occasionally, the color of the iris is due to a lack of pigmentation, as in the pinkish-white of oculocutaneous albinism, or to obscuration of its pigment by blood vessels, as in the red of an abnormally vascularised iris.
-Despite the wide range of colors, the only pigment that contributes substantially to normal human iris color is the dark pigment melanin.
-The quantity of melanin pigment in the iris is one factor in determining the phenotypic eye color of a person.
+Despite the wide range of colors, the only pigment that contributes substantially to normal iris color is the dark pigment melanin.
+The quantity of melanin pigment in the iris is one factor in determining the phenotypic eye color of an organism.
 Structurally, this huge molecule is only slightly different from its equivalent found in skin and hair.
 Iris color is due to variable amounts of eumelanin (brown/black melanins) and pheomelanin (red/yellow melanins) produced by melanocytes.
 More of the former is found in brown-eyed people and of the latter in blue- and green-eyed people.
+The limbal ring appears as a dark ring encircling the iris on some individuals, but is a result of the optical properties of the region between the cornea and sclera, not of pigments in the iris.